Luna-Klatzer/docs_openhiven.py/source/intro/introduction.rst

         INFO:openhivenpy.gateway.ws:[WEBSOCKET] >> Initialization of Client was successful!
         INFO:openhivenpy.types.hiven_client:[CLIENT] Client loaded all data and is ready for usage!

-    In this example the initialization was successful and no errors were logged.
-With the level 'INFO' that is used here, only the important information was logged, while with 'DEBUG' a lot more would have been logged.
-Mostly WS Message Data, HTTP requests etc. that are needed to start the client.
-    'DEBUG' is great for detecting issues in the program and also seeing how openhiven.py works in the background.
-'INFO' is on the other hand very useful for deployment and usage where only errors should be logged.
+    In this example, the initialization was successful, and the HivenClient registered and logged no errors.
+With the level 'INFO' that is used here.
+Only the vital information was logged, while with 'DEBUG' the HivenClient would activate a broader range of useful logs for debugging.
+Mostly websocket Message data and HTTP requests that are needed to start the client.
+'DEBUG' is excellent for detecting issues in the program and also seeing how openhiven.py works in the  background.
+'INFO' is, on the other hand, handy for deployment and usage where the HivenClient should log only errors.

-    For more advanced usage of logging and also debugging it is recommended to use a more advanced logging system to also get timestamps, logging info, user data etc. that are connected to the running of the Bot.
+    For more advanced usage of logging and also debugging it is recommended to use a more advanced logging system to get timestamps, logging info and user data that are connected to the running of the Bot.

     **Example for a advanced logging system:**